hossein5inq/workwell/docs/api.md

 The *optional* `image_url` is the link to the image that comes with a timeline.

 The data returned will have the following format in case of success (200).
-Please note this is the number of notifications that are *scheduled*, and  the notifications are not guaranteed to arrive immediately (or even at all!), due to rate limit for example.

 In case of error, the endpoint returns 400, please see [Workwell API Error](#error-code) for more details.